ruuda/hoff/doc/approach.md

 ## Integration with existing tools

-There are numerous external systems that could fill the gaps: Gitiles or Cgit to browse the repository; Bugzilla, Mantis, or Monorail for bug tracking; Jenkins or Buildbot to run builds and tests.
+There are numerous external systems that could fill the gaps: Gitiles or Cgit to browse the repository; Bugzilla, Mantis, or Monorail for bug tracking; Buildbot, Jenkins, or Drone to run builds and tests.
 But to set up and host these systems is nontrivial.
 Perhaps more importantly, self-hosted solutions like these are a treshold for contributors in a GitHub-dominated world.
 This is true even for more integrated tools: nobody is going to sign up at your Phabricator or GitLab instance.
 There is a strong network effect.